shihanwan/memonto/README.md

 ```

 ## ⚙️ Configure
-**Ephemeral Mode**
+### Ephemeral Mode

 Use `memonto` all in memory without any data stores.

 > [!IMPORTANT]
-> When in ephemeral mode, there can be performance issues if the memory data grows too large.
+> When in `ephemeral` mode, there can be performance issues if the memory data grows too large.
 This mode is recommended for smaller use cases.

+**Define ontology**
 ```python
 from memonto import Memonto
 from rdflib import Graph, Namespace, RDF, RDFS